mwmott/personal/_posts/categories/projects/2014-11-05-Map-How-Pre-K-Changed-Across-America.md

     var pymParent = new pym.Parent('pym-pre-k', '/assets/code/pre-k-map/index.html', {});
 </script>

+It shows how state-funded pre-kindergarten funding has changed over the last ten years.
 This project taught me a lot about jQuery and Javascript, along with learning how to create a CSV that the slider can "read".

 <h2>Source:</h2>
 <br>